-You listen to your heating system start up and you’re expecting a cozy blast of warm air, but instead all you get is cool air blowing.
+You listen to your heating system start up and you’re ready for a comfy blast of warm air, but instead all you feel is cool air blowing.
 That’s not preferable when it’s cold outside!

 There are a handful of reasons why your heating equipment could be putting off cold air.
-Barlow Service Experts is here with a couple of them to help you find the culprit.
+Barlow Service Experts is here with a couple of them to help you find the problem.

-It may sound silly, but the thermostat is the first thing you want to look at.
+It may feel silly, but the thermostat is the first thing you want to look at.
 It’s the starting point for any heating technician, too.
 Verify the system is set to “auto and not “on.”
-If the thermostat is set to “on” then your heating system will blow continually, even when it isn’t heating the air coming out, thus putting off cold air.
-Turning it to “auto” will make sure the furnace only blows when it’s really heating the air to keep your home warm and cozy.
+If the thermostat is set to “on” then your heating system will blow continually, even when it is not actually heating the air coming out, thus putting off cold air.
+Changing it to “auto” will make sure the furnace only blows when it’s really heating the air to keep your home warm and cozy.

 Typically air filters need to be changed once a month to prevent them from becoming dirty and clogged.
-If your filters aren’t replaced often enough, the soiled air filter may obstruct airflow into your heating system.
-If this occurs, it can overheat your system, causing the furnace to stop heating as a safety precaution.
+If your filters aren’t replaced often enough, the soiled air filter may restrict airflow into your heating system.
+If this happens, it can overheat your system, causing the furnace to stop heating as a safety precaution.

-If your duct work has leaks, connection problems, or was not designed correctly, it could allow warm air from the heating equipment to seep out.
-This would not only cause your heating equipment to give off cold air, it could actually run up your heating bills since your heating system is heating non-living space, and will have to work harder to keep your home at the desired temperature.
+If your duct work has leaks, connection issues, or was not designed correctly, it could allow warm air from the heating equipment to seep out.
+This would not only cause your heating equipment to give off cold air, it could actually run up your heating bills since your furnace is heating non-living space, and will have to work harder to keep your home at the desired temperature.

-There are several other reasons that your heating equipment could blow cold air.
+There are several other reasons that your heating equipment could produce cold air.
 Call Barlow Service Experts today and we’ll send an expert to diagnose your malfunction and get your home warm and comfortable again in no time.
-If you have yet to turn on your furnace but don’t want to get left in the cold, contact us about our fall promotion and ask about how you can save money on a Precision tune-up.
+If you haven’t turned on your furnace yet but don’t want to get left in the cold, contact us about our fall promotion and ask about how you can save money on a Precision tune-up.